 Projector Position The projector can be installed on a ceiling or behind a screen, or with one or more mirrors.
 See Choosing a location on page 11.
 Test Pattern Adjusts the image size and focus and check that the projected image is free from distortion.
-There are several options to set the image's aspect ratio signal source. depending on your input • Auto: Scales an image proportionally to fit the projector's native resolution in its horizontal or vertical width.
-0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 Aspect Ratio • 4:3: Scales an image so that it is displayed in the center of the screen with a 4:3 aspect ratio.
-4:3 picture • 16:9: Scales an image so that it is displayed in the center of the screen with a 16:9 aspect ratio. • 2.35:1: Scales an image so that it is displayed in the center of the screen with a 2.35:1 aspect ratio.
-16:9 picture

-Aspect Ratio • Anamorphic 2.35:1: Vertically stretches an image to fit the anamorphic lens.
-It keeps the native resolution in its horizontal width and resizes the resolution in its vertical height to 1.32 times of the original image.
-(Continued) • Anamorphic 16:9: Horizontally squeezes an image to fit the anamorphic lens.
-It keeps the native resolution in its vertical height and resizes the resolution in its horizontal width to 0.75 times of the original image.
-There are two 12V triggers that work independently according to your needs for installation scenarios.
-Three selections are available: Off: If this is selected, the projector will not send electronic signal out when it is turned on.
-I2V Trigger Power: The projector will send a low to high electronic signal out when it is turned on, a high to low signal out when it is turned off.
-Anamorphic: The projector will send a low to high electronic signal out when the aspect ratio is switched from other aspect ratios to "Anamorphic 2.35:I" or "Anamorphic 16:9", a high to low signal out when the aspect ratio setting is switched from "Anamorphic 2.35:I" or "Anamorphic 16:9" to other aspect ratios.
-We recommend you use the High Altitude Mode when your environment is between 1500 m -3000 m above sea level, and ambient temperature is between 0°C-30°C. Operation under "High Altitude Mode" may cause a higher decibel operating noise level because of increased fan speed necessary to improve overall system cooling and performance.
+There are several options to set the image's aspect ratio signal source. depending or your input • Auto : Scales an image proportionally to fit the projector's native resolution in its horizontal or vertical width. ○○○ I5:9 picture • Real : Projects an image as its original resolution and resizes it to fit within the display area.
+For input signals with lower resolutions, the projected image will be displayed in its original size.
+4:3 picture \sim Aspect Ratio l6:9 picture • 4:3: Scales an image so that it is displayed in the center of the screen with a 4:3 aspect ratio.
+COC 4:3 picture → • 16:9: Scales an image so that it is displayed in the center of the screen with a 16:9 aspect ratio.
+0000 → 16:9 picture • 2.4:1: Scales an image so that it is displayed in the center of the screen with a 2.4:1 aspect ratio. ○○○ I6:9 picture I2V Trigger If On is selected, the projector will send electronic signal out when it is turned on.
+We recommend you use the High Altitude Mode when your environment is between 1500 m -3000 m above sea level, and ambient temperature is between $0^{\circ}C-30^{\circ}C$.
+Operation under "High Altitude Mode " may cause a higher decibel operating noise level because of increased fan speed necessary to improve overall system cooling and performance.
 High Altitude Mode If you use this projector under other extreme conditions excluding the above, it may display auto shut-down symptoms, which is designed to protect your projector from over-heating.
 In cases like this, you should switch to High Altitude mode to solve these symptoms.
 However, this is not to state that this projector can operate under any and all harsh or extreme conditions.
 Do not use the High Altitude Mode if your altitude is between 0 m and 1500 m and ambient temperature is between 0°C and 35°C. The projector will be over cooled, if you turn the mode on under such a condition.